-All organisms must control when to turn on (express) or turn off (silence) specific genes according to their developmental stage and environmental conditions.
-There are many ways in which cells can control gene expression.
-The Transgenerational Brain Initiative is studying a gene regulatory process that can turn off a gene because of an RNA made in neurons.
+All organisms must control when to turn on (express) or turn off (silence) specific genes over their lifetimes as they grow and respond to changes in their environment.
+The Transgenerational Brain Initiative (TBI) studies a recently discovered gene regulatory process that can turn off a gene because of an RNA made in neurons.
 These neuronal RNAs can alter the genes expressed in the animal and in its offspring for multiple generations.
 The previous work on this phenomenon used older methods that have severe limitations.
-FIRE-TBI will use the latest methods of CRISPR/Cas9 genome editing to better study this method of transgenerational gene regulation using conditions that more closely match animal physiology.
-We are also creating a collection of different genes to test the more than 100 types of neurons in our model animal to determine which neurons are best able to control gene expression in the next generation of worms.
+FIRE-TBI will use the latest methods of CRISPR/Cas9 genome editing to better examine this method of transgenerational gene regulation using conditions that more closely match animal physiology.
+We are also creating a collection of genes to test more than 100 types of neurons in our model animal to determine which neurons are best able to control gene expression in future generations.

 WHY IT MATTERS

-In took 20 years since the discovery of RNA interference (RNAi) to the development of a new class of pharmaceutical based on small interfering RNAs.
-In August 2018, the first RNAi drug was approved by the FDA.
-This drug is a modified RNA that must travel through the circulatory system to the target cells in the liver.
+In August 2018, just 20 years since the discovery of RNA interference (RNAi), a new class of pharmaceuticals based on RNAi was approved by the FDA.
+This drug is a modified RNA that must travel through the circulatory system to cells in the liver.
 What we learn from how an animal synthesizes double-stranded RNA (dsRNA), processes dsRNA for export and how the dsRNA moves from one cell to a distant recipient cell could reveal clues that can be used to further improve RNAi-based therapies.

 WHAT YOU LEARN